medaka25/medaka-25/README.md

 - A **majority voting step** retains only triplets occurring three or more times across generations, ensuring consistency and reliability.

-- The validated triplets are transformed into **graph nodes and labeled edges**, forming the MEDAKA knowledge graph.
+- The validated triplets are transformed into **graph nodes and labeled edges**, forming the MEDAKA KG.

-Finally, the structured data is exported in **CSV format**, forming the foundation of the MEDAKA knowledge graph.
+Finally, the structured data is exported in **CSV format**, forming the foundation of the MEDAKA KG.

 > 📌 *[Figure 1](#figure-1-pipeline) above shows a visual overview of the pipeline, highlighting each step from raw data collection to graph construction.*
 ---